yulequan/Add-systemcall/define.md

 # Defining our system call

 Okay, we will define our own system call now.
-This new system call will print the current process info and its parent process info (if any) into the kernel org.
+This new system call will print the current process info and its parent process info (if any) into the kernel log.

 Create a new directory, say '**info**' and change to this directory.
 We'll maintain the necessary header file(s) and implementation file(s) for the system call in this directory.
 ```